bmuhamood/Potashule-Solo-Project/README.md

 ### Acknowledgments
-Appreciate the teams at Google Font's API, helps coding amazing webpages faster.
-Also an acknowledgment to Microverse for pushing us further to increase our knowledge.
+Appreciate the teams and authors at The Creative Commons for the license of the design.
+I Also an acknowledgment to Microverse for pushing us further to increase our knowledge and helped us transform our lives.

 ## 📝 License
 This project is MIT licensed.